Get $500 off Omni or Spirit hearing aids with MEMORIAL23

 It’s estimated that we spend 70% of our waking hours communicating with others.

-So if you have trouble hearing, it can have a big impact on your life.
+So, if you have trouble hearing and are struggling to understand conversations, it has a big impact on your life.

-They can help improve speech recognition by making it easier to hear the individual sounds that comprise speech.
-They can also help filter out background noise so you can focus on the person who is talking to you.
+Hearing aids improve speech recognition by making it easier to hear the individual sounds that comprise speech.
+They also help filter out background noise so you can focus on the person who is talking to you.

 couple sitting at table having trouble hearing words in conversation